NTiriu/makers-gonna-make-dundee/deel_05.md

 ---

-- [ ] Controleer met de web server of alles werkt.
-Zo ja, maak een commit met je wijzigingen.
+- [ ] Check with the web server if everything works.
+If so, make a commit with your changes.

-Omdat je in deel 2 je repository als website hebt gedeployed staat deze meteen online zodra je je wijzigingen hebt gepushed.
+Because you deployed your repository as a website in part 2, it will be online immediately once you've pushed your changes.

 ---

-- [ ] Ga naar de URL van de GitHub Pages site om te checken of het ook correct gedeployed is.
+- [ ] Go to the URL of the GitHub Pages site to check if it's also correctly deployed.

 <img width="1423" alt="image" src="https://github.com/user-attachments/assets/e3e1067c-46b0-4f67-a875-1e620b7c79c7" />